What is a speech delay and how we can help

 What is a speech delay?

 Speech delay is not a one-size-fits-all term because every child is different.
 How we define a speech delay is when a child’s speech and language development lags behind their peers.
+It is important to differentiate this from a language delay, which refers to a child’s difficulty in forming phrases or sentences while they may still produce sounds correctly.
 In saying this, we want you to keep in mind that it’s not a race!

 The Marvels of Early Language Development

 Before we delve deeper into the intricacies of speech delay, let’s take a moment to marvel at the incredible journey of early language development.
+Understanding a child’s language development is crucial as it lays the foundation for effective communication and social interaction.
 From cooing and babbling to sharing their first words, a child’s linguistic development involves sounds, gestures, and expressions.
 Early language development is where children learn to express themselves and we get to know their unique character.

 tc ndis registered provider